Gajar ka halwa

-Gajar ka halwa, also known as gajorer halua, gajrela, gajar pak, and carrot halwa is a carrot-based sweet dessert pudding made by placing grated carrots in a pot containing a specific amount of water, milk and sugar, cardamom and then cooking while stirring regularly.
+Gajar ka halwa, also known as gajorer halwa, gajarno halwo, gajrela, gajar pak, and carrot pudding, is a sweet Indian dessert made by placing grated carrots in a pot containing a specific amount of water, milk, sugar, and cardamom and then cooking with ghee while stirring regularly.
 It is often served with a garnish of almonds and pistachios.
 The nuts and other items used are first sautéed in ghee, a type of clarified butter from the Indian subcontinent.
+It is generally served hot during the winter.

-The dessert is traditionally eaten during all of the festivals in India, mainly on the occasion of Diwali, Holi, Eid al-Fitr and Raksha Bandhan.
+The dessert is traditionally eaten during all of the festivals in the Indian subcontinent, mainly on the occasion of Diwali, Holi, Raksha Bandhan, and Eid.
 It is served hot during the winter.

+In July 2025, Gajar ka halwa was carried to the International Space Station (ISS) by Indian astronaut Shubhanshu Shukla as part of the Axiom Mission 4 (Ax-4).
+The dessert, specially formulated for space consumption by the Indian Space Research Organisation (ISRO) and the Defence Research and Development Organisation (DRDO), was shared with fellow astronauts during a cultural exchange event aboard the ISS.
+This marked one of the mission’s most memorable evenings and represented a symbolic gesture of India's culinary heritage in outer space.

 Description

-Gajar ka halwa is a combination of nuts, milk, sugar, khoya and ghee with grated carrot.
-It is a light nutritious dessert with less fat (a minimum of 10.03% and an average of 12.19%) than many other typical sweet from the Indian subcontinent.
-Gajar halwa has a medium shelf life so it is now sometimes exported.
+Gajar ka halwa is a combination of nuts, milk, sugar, khoya and ghee with grated carrots.
+Gajar ka halwa has a medium shelf life so it is now sometimes exported.

-At festival time many people prefer vegetarian dishes as well as desserts in their Thali.
-Because of its low fat content, vegetarian characteristics, ease of making, medium shelf-life and taste Gajar ka halwa is a popular dessert all over India and often served at most festivals.
-The dish is popular among adults as well as children.
-In 300 grams of gajar halwa there are 268 calories (76 come from fat, 180 from carbohydrate and 16 from protein).
+At the time of festivals, many people prefer vegetarian dishes as well as desserts in their thali.
+Because of its low fat content, vegetarian characteristics, ease of making, medium shelf-life and taste, gajar ka halwa is a popular dessert all over India and often served at most festivals.